meteor/blaze/site/source/api/blaze.md

 removed using [`Blaze.remove`](#Blaze-remove) or the View's parent element is removed by Meteor or jQuery.

-{% pullquote warning %}
-If the View is removed by some other mechanism besides Meteor or jQuery (which Meteor integrates with by default), the View may continue to update indefinitely.
+> If the View is removed by some other mechanism besides Meteor or jQuery (which Meteor integrates with by default), the View may continue to update indefinitely.
 Most users will not need to manually render templates and insert them into the DOM, but if you do, be mindful to always call [`Blaze.remove`](#Blaze-remove) when the View is no longer needed.
-{% endpullquote %}

 {% apibox "Blaze.renderWithData" %}